Hyeon Soo Lim: North Korean imprisonment

-Lim travelled to North Korea on January 31, 2015, crossing the land border with China to visit the northeastern city of Rajin but he disappeared.
+Lim travelled to North Korea on January 31, 2015, crossing the land border with China to visit the northeastern city of Rajin, and then disappeared.
 Much later it was determined he was arrested in February.
 In a video released by a North Korean propaganda website in August, Hyeon appeared to read from a script to a nearly empty state-operated Pongsu Church in Pyongyang.
 "The worst crime I committed was to rashly defame and insult the highest dignity and the system of the republic."
 Former prisoners in North Korea report being coerced into similar confessions.

 According to the DPRK's official Korean Central News Agency (KCNA) Lim admitted during the trial to "not only viciously defaming the highest dignity of Korea and its system but also possessing the wicked intention of trying to topple the Republic by staging an anti-state conspiracy."
 According to China's official Xinhua news agency, "The court said Lim had attempted to overthrow the North Korean government and undermine its social system with 'religious activities' for the past 18 years".
 While North Korea was not specific about his alleged crimes, Xinhua reported that Lim confessed to helping people defect from North Korea, and that he had met the U.S. ambassador to Mongolia regarding the plans (Mongolia is a known path out for North Korean defectors).
 The Canadian Broadcasting Corporation (CBC) reported the trial lasted 90 minutes and the charges included "harming the dignity of the supreme leadership, trying to use religion to destroy the North Korean system, disseminating negative propaganda about the North to the overseas Koreans, and helping U.S. and the South Korean authorities lure and abduct North Korean citizens, along with aiding their programs to assist defectors from the North."

 KCNA further said that the prosecution sought the death penalty, but the defense requested leniency despite the gravity of his crimes "so that he can witness for himself the reality of the nation of the Sun as it grows in power and prosperity," Lim's lawyer was reported to have claimed "he had frankly confessed to everything the prosecution had brought up."

-On December 16, 2015, Lim was sentenced to life imprisonment with hard labor for crimes against the state of North Korea.
+On December 16, 2015, Lim was sentenced to life imprisonment with hard labour for crimes against the state of North Korea.